Linear Functions

-A linear function is an expression that gives you a straight line.
-The name is slightly revealing.
-Here, you will learn how to draw and recognize linear functions.
+A linear function is an expression that when graphed, results in a straight line.
+The name is slightly revealing—when something is “linear”, it means it progresses in a straight line.
+Here, you will learn how to recognize, and draw graphs of, linear functions.

 Theory

-A linear function can be written on the form
+A linear function can be written in the form

-where is the slope, and is the intersection with the -axis.
+where is the slope, and is the -intercept, the place the graph intersects with the -axis (and where ).

 Rule